softlayer/githubio_source/content/python/vlanTagging.md

 ---
 This example shows how to add VLAN Trunks to a server.

-*NOTE* When trying to get the vlan tags/trunks from a server, the trunk information is on the `Hardware_Server->networkComponent->uplinkComponent->vlanTrunks` relationship.
-Esentially the Server's NIC doesn't know about network VLANs, but the switch port that is connected to the NIC does.
+*NOTE* When trying to get the vlan tags/trunks from a server, the trunk information is on the `Hardware_Server->networkComponent->uplinkComponent->networkVlanTrunks` relationship.

 ## VLAN Trunks